sfeakes/AqualinkD-Docker/README.md

 This repo simply holds docker development tools for AqualinkD and no documentation provided. look / play / re-use anything here as you desire.

+* Dockerfile <-- Used to build your own AqualinkD container for local deployment.
+* Dockerfile.releaseBinaries <-- Used for compiling armhf and arm64 binaries for AqualinkD
+* Dockerfile.buildx <-- Used to create arm64 & amd64 AqalinkD containers for docker.io
+* Dockerfile.* <-- Playing / testing / previous version of above

 <!--

 Docker info for Aqualinkd